harryocleirigh/paypal-checkout-integration/README.md

 # PayPal Checkout Integration Setup

 This repo demonstrations the integratation of the standard PayPal Checkout, allowing for order processing and refunds.
-It uses Node.js for the backend and React for the frontend.
+It uses Express for the backend and React for the frontend.

 ## Prerequisites